Lee Sing-man: Personal life

-He was once married and had a daughter, but they got divorced and he never saw them after.
+He was once married and had a daughter, but got divorced and he never saw them again.

-In 2000, he devoted his life to being a volunteer in Kowloon Walled City Park.
-Besides introducing paper-tearing art in the place, he also wanted to promote the park by introducing its history to tourists, entertaining people and himself by piping, and helping the tourists to take photos in the park.
+In 2000, he began devoting his life to volunteering at the Kowloon Walled City Park.
+Besides introducing paper-tearing art in the place, he also wanted to promote the park by introducing its history to tourists, entertaining people and himself by piping, and helping the tourists take photos in the park.

 Achievements

-The following are his accomplishments as a paper-tearing artist:
+The following are Lee Sing-Man's accomplishments as a paper-tearing artist: